Murder of Bobbie Jo Stinnett

-Bobbie Jo Stinnett (December 4, 1981 – December 16, 2004) was an American 23-year-old pregnant woman who was murdered in Skidmore, Missouri in December 2004.
-The perpetrator, Lisa Marie Montgomery, then aged 36-years-old, strangled Stinnett to death and cut her fetus (eight months into gestation) from her womb.
-Montgomery was arrested in Kansas the next day and charged with kidnapping resulting in death – a federal crime.
-Stinnett's baby was safely recovered by authorities and returned to the father.
+Bobbie Jo Stinnett (December 4, 1981 – December 16, 2004) was a 23-year-old pregnant American woman who was murdered in Skidmore, Missouri, in December 2004.
+The perpetrator, Lisa Marie Montgomery, then aged 36, strangled Stinnett to death and cut her unborn child (eight months into gestation) from her womb.
+Her motive was to produce a baby, as she had been faking a pregnancy.
+Montgomery was arrested in Kansas the next day and charged with kidnapping resulting in death – a federal crime due to the interstate nature of the offense.
+Stinnett's baby, who had survived the crude caesarean section, was safely recovered by authorities and returned to the father.

-Despite deep concerns over a lifetime of sexual and physical abuse from which she was never protected, and clear signs that she was deeply mentally ill, Montgomery was tried and found guilty in 2007.
+Montgomery was tried and found guilty in 2007.
 She was executed by lethal injection shortly after midnight on January 13, 2021, having exhausted the appeals process.
 Montgomery became the first female federal inmate since 1953 to be executed by the United States federal government, and the fourth overall.
+At the time of her execution, she was the only woman on federal death row.

 Background

-Bobbie Jo Stinnett was born on December 4, 1981 and graduated from Nodaway-Holt High School in Graham, Missouri, in 2000.
+Bobbie Jo Stinnett was born on December 4, 1981, and graduated from Nodaway-Holt High School in Graham, Missouri, in 2000.
 Stinnett and her husband ran a dog-breeding business from their residence in Skidmore.

 Stinnett and Montgomery had met through dog show events and had ongoing interactions in an online Rat Terrier chatroom called Ratter Chatter.
+In these emails, Montgomery used the alias 'Darlene Fischer."
 Montgomery told Stinnett that she was pregnant too, leading to the two women chatting online and exchanging e-mails about their pregnancies.
+Using this alias, Montgomery contacted Stinnett on December 15, 2004, via instant message.
+Stinnett had a litter of puppies for sale, and Montgomery expressed interest in purchasing one.
+The women agreed to meet the next day.
+Although Montgomery lived in Melvern, Kansas, she told Stinnett that she was from Fairfax, Missouri, a town near Skidmore.
+That night, Stinnett told her husband and her mother, Becky Harper, that a woman from Fairfax was going to stop by and look at the puppies.